 - 1) Take no action.
 We will automatically apply your money to a new Guarantee Period of the same length as the expiring Guarantee Period.
 The new Guarantee Period will begin on the day the previous Guarantee Period ends.
 The new interest rate will be our current declared rate for a Guarantee Period of that length; or - 2) Instruct us to apply your money to one or more new Guarantee Periods of your choice.
 The new Guarantee Period(s) will begin on the day the previous Guarantee Period ends.
-The new interest rate will be our then current declared rate for those Guarantee Periods; or - 3) Instruct us to transfer all or a portion of your money to one or more Variable Sub-Accounts of the Variable Account.
+The new interest rate will be our then current declared rate for those Guarantee Periods; or

+- 3) Instruct us to transfer all or a portion of your money to one or more Variable Sub-Accounts of the Variable Account.
 We will effect the transfer on the day we receive your instructions.
 We will not adjust the amount transferred to include a Market Value Adjustment; or - 4) Withdraw all or a portion of your money.
-You may be required to pay a withdrawal charge, but we will not adjust the amount withdrawn to include a Market Value Adjustment.
-You may also be required to pay income taxes, premium taxes and be subject to income tax withholding (if applicable).
-The amount withdrawn will be deemed to have been withdrawn on the day the previous Guarantee Period ends.
-Amounts not withdrawn will be applied to a new Guarantee Period of the same length as the previous Guarantee Period.
+A withdrawal charge may apply, but we will not adjust the amount withdrawn to include a Market Value Adjustment.
+You may also be required to pay premium taxes and income tax withholding, if applicable.

+If you choose option 3 or 4 above, we will pay interest from the date the previous Guarantee Period expired until the date of the transfer or withdrawal as applicable.
+The interest rate will be the then current rate we are crediting for a Guarantee Period of the same length as the previous Guarantee Period.
+Amounts not withdrawn or transferred will be applied to a new Guarantee Period of the same length as the previous Guarantee Period.
 The new Guarantee Period will begin on the day the previous Guarantee Period ends.

 Market Value Adjustment.
-All withdrawals in excess of the Free Withdrawal Amount, transfers, and amounts applied to an Income Plan from a Guarantee Period, other than those taken during the 30-day period after such Guarantee Period expires, are subject to a Market Value Adjustment.
-A Market Value Adjustment may apply in the calculation of the Settlement Value described in the "Death Benefit Amount" section of your Contract.
-We will not apply a Market Value Adjustment to a transfer you make as part of a Dollar Cost Averaging Program as described in your Contract.
-We also will not apply a Market Value Adjustment to a withdrawal you make:
+All withdrawals and transfers from a Guarantee Period, other than those taken during the 30 day period after such Guarantee Period expires, are subject to a Market Value Adjustment.
+A Market Value Adjustment also will apply when you apply amounts currently invested in a Guarantee Period to an Income Plan (unless paid or applied during the 30 day period after such Guarantee Period expires).
+A Market Value Adjustment may apply in the calculation of the Settlement Value described in the "Death Benefit Amount" your Contract.

+We will not apply a Market Value Adjustment to a withdrawal you make: